payola/Payola/docs/developer_guide.md

 #### Class s2js.compiler.ScalaToJsPlugin

-This is the definition of the scala compier plugin, its only phase `ScalaToJsPhase` and its components as it's descried it the official [Scala Compiler Plugin tutorial](http://www.scala-lang.org/node/140).
+This is the definition of the Scala compiler plugin, its only phase `ScalaToJsPhase` and its components as it's described it the official [Scala Compiler Plugin tutorial](http://www.scala-lang.org/node/140).
 The plugin doesn't change the input AST at all, it behaves like an identity function.
 But as a side-effect, it generates JavaScript code that should be equivalent to the input AST.
 The following custom plugin options are defined here:

 - `outputDirectory`: The directory where the generated JavaScript files are placed.
 Default value is the current directory.
 - `createPackageStructure`: If set to `true` a directory structure mirroring the packages in compiled files is created in the output directory.
 If set to `false`, all generated files are created right in the output directory, which is taken advantage of during the compiler plugin tests.